-This book is a breath of fresh air, and presents readers with a better version of our country.
+This book is a breath of fresh air and presents readers with a better version of our country.
 It’s definitely escapist, but that’s what some of us need right now to deal.
-Also, how can you not love a M/M romance featuring two political celebrities?
+Also, how can you not love an M/M romance featuring two political celebrities?
 How we wish this book was real.

 Single mom Poppy Patterson has built a life that is completely hers.
-She loves her son, and works hard to support him and the life they have in Colorado.
+She loves her son and works hard to support him and their life in Colorado.
 Things get all topsy-turvy when she runs into her old high school sweetheart, TK Moore, who is now the starting wide receiver for the Denver Mustangs.
 As they get to know each other all over again, they overcome past secrets and misunderstandings.
 But, does Poppy really want to get into a relationship with one of the city’s biggest football stars?

 Much like The Happy Ever After Playlist, Fumbled is the second in Alexa Martin’s Playbook series.
 Again, you don’t have to read these books in order!
 You can enjoy any of Alexa Martin’s books out of order, and this one is our favorite so far.
 It’s fun, sexy, and a great romance if you like the story to involve family and friendship, too.

 The Roxy Letters by Mary Pauline Lowry